 Monterey is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 28,338 people and eight constituent neighborhoods, Monterey is the 259th largest community in California.

 Monterey home prices are not only among the most expensive in California, but Monterey real estate also consistently ranks among the most expensive in America.

-9.52% of the workforce is employed in the armed forces, making the military a huge focus of life in Monterey, employing 6.67% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Education industries employ 14.11% and 12.99% of the civilian workforce, respectively.
+9.52% of the workforce is employed in the armed forces, making the military a huge focus of life in Monterey.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Accommodation and Education industries respectively employ 16.29% and 14.38% of the civilian workforce.

 Also of interest is that Monterey has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Monterey is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Monterey is a very ethnically-diverse city.
+Monterey is an extremely ethnically-diverse city.
 The people who call Monterey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monterey residents report their race to be White, followed by Asian.
 Monterey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.00% of the city’s residents.
-Important ancestries of people in Monterey include Italian, Irish, English, and European.
+People of Hispanic or Latino origin account for 17.36% of the city’s residents.
+Important ancestries of people in Monterey include Irish, Italian, English, and European.

 The most common language spoken in Monterey is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Arabic.